Steccanella/Boratify/readme.md

 ## Description

 Boratify is a fun and quirky Chrome extension that replaces images on web pages with random pictures of Borat, the iconic character portrayed by Sacha Baron Cohen.
-This extension adds a humorous twist to your web browsing experience by transforming ordinary websites into Borat-filled adventures.
+This extension was inspired by NCage and it's goal is to mainly prank co-workers who leave their computers unlocked.
+Have fun!

 ## Features